-- Start with a fully pressurized arm.
-See procedure A under General Instructions for Use. - 2.
-Close the clamp on the resting fluid supply bag. - Open the clamp on the hanging fluid supply bag.
+- 1. Start with a fully pressurized arm.
+See procedure A under General Instructions for Use.

+- 2. Close the clamp on Fluid Supply Bag B.

+- 3. Open the clamp on Fluid Supply Bag A.

 The arm is now ready to perform injections or withdrawals along any of the 8 fluid lines present in the arm.
-Nasco recommends the use of small diameter needles for these procedures; 20- to 25-gauge.
+Nasco recommends the use of small diameter needles for these procedures; 20 to 25 gauge.
 Use only distilled water to prep the injection sites and as an injection.
 A realistic flashback will occur when the vein has been properly punctured.
-(See Figure 7.)
+(See Figure 6.)